individualcontributordev/Final-Fantasy-7-CSR/README.md

 Category | Status
 -------- | ------
-any%     | 🟢
-any% No Slots | 🟢
+any% No Slots | 🟢 Done
-any% Slots | 🔄
-any% No Major Skips | 🔄
-any% All Bosses | 🔄
+any% Slots | 🔄 Work in Progress any% No Major Skips | 🔄 Work in Progress any% All Bosses | 🔄 Work in Progress
-100% No Slots | 🔄

-🔄 Work in Progress
+100% No Slots | 🔄 Work in Progress
-🟢 Done

 These patches can be applied to the following platforms